 But someone needs to be responsible and held accountable for the results and ROI of customer success.
 Otherwise, it will be like a ship without a leader which will lead to wastage of resources.

-Before starting a customer success practice, a company also needs to decide what the core objectives are going to be.
-At the start, it is not feasible to focus on several KPIs like retention, onboarding, upsells etc.
+Before starting a CS practice, a company also needs to decide what the core objectives are going to be.
+At the start, it is not feasible to focus on several KPIs like retention, onboarding, upsells, etc.

 So what should the focus be on?
+What should be the ideal customer success department structure?
 We recorded a video with our Founder & CEO, Puneet Kataria to discuss the same.

-The exact structure of the customer success organization depends on the company and the stage in which the company is in.
+The exact customer success org structure depends on the company and the stage in which the company is.

 Here we will discuss the common ways in which a customer success organization can be structured.

-In small companies or in companies where the customer success division is in the early stages, a customer success leader should directly report to the CEO or COO.
-In such companies, a customer success leader defines the goals and the metrics that the customer success department has to follow in consultation with the senior leadership.
+In companies where the customer success division is in the early stages, a common question is “who does customer success report to?”
+Customer success leaders should directly report to the CEO or COO.
+In such companies, a customer success leader defines the goals and the metrics that the department has to follow in consultation with the senior leadership.

 Should Customer Success report to Sales?

 Some early-stage companies put the customer success department under sales.

 Sales are responsible for bringing in new business and have no role to play in the recurring revenue business.
 This might lead to complications as the sales head would be focused on increasing the sales and not on renewals/upsells.
 Also, for the sales head, customer success will not be a priority.
 At the end s/he will mostly be measured on the number of deals closed.
 So, s/he would not give the required time or put in the necessary efforts to reduce churn or increase upsells.